kreshuklab/teaching-dl-course-2019/Webinars/exercise3/README.md

 ## Exercises:
 * unet_pytorch - follow the notebook and solve all the tasks to run a unet on Kaggle nuclei dataset
 * unet_keras - the same for keras
+* care_basic_tutorial - a complete workflow for 2D denoising and upsampling as a single notebook

 ## Additional materials: